Ok, let me start off by saying straight away: 1 week is not nearly enough time spent in Namibia!

 Our wander around the canyon took under an hour, and was a great way to finish our first full day in Namibia.

-The next morning was an early start, as we set off to the main event - our visit to Sossusvlei and the peerless Deadvlei.
+The next morning was an early start, as we set off to do the main event - our visit to Sossusvlei and the peerless Deadvlei.

 On the way we made a brief stop at the Dune 45, but opted not to climb it, saving our time in the cooler early morning temperatures and the softer light available for our visit to Deadvlei.